movementkitchen/website/src/pages/courses-workshops/Whole-Body-Core-Strength.md

 Time: Saturdays 9:30 - 10:45 am

-* Price: £199
+* Price: £180 - includes the digital content for week 1 + 7 weekly movement
+  classes at Kuu with follow up readings and videos

 Upon the completion of the course you will have an option to join a 6-week continuation, if you want to go further.
 These will be weekly movement classes playing with and building onto the motor skills from the basic course.
 We will focus on improving your strength-to-weight ratio – especially through re-introducing developmental movements such as crawling and hanging and support you in building robust functional strength.
-Schedule and price of the 6-week continuation course will depend on the number of participants.
+The price of the 6-week continuation course is £120.

 Get in touch on 07936348233 or ivana@movementkitchen.co.uk to find out about the next start date and book your spot.